 Today, visitors park adjacent to a farm house and pass through a marked gate.
 A short walk leads to the West Complex, which includes an impressive remnant building about 20 feet high.
 Below is Lower House, an L-shaped pueblo with a plaza and great kiva.

-In contrast to many of the more famous sites in the Four Corners, which were built in a way that suggests there was a strong emphasis placed on defense, Yucca House is a valley house.
+In contrast to many of the more famous sites in the Four Corners, which were built in a way that suggests there was a strong emphasis placed on defense, Yucca House is a valley-biottom Pueblo site.
 Today, it’s surrounded by productive ag lands–which was likely the scene when the site was fully occupied.

 Unofficial paths lead around the two sites and along some of the standing walls.
-Yucca House has never been excavated, so the site looks the same today as it has for centuries.
-A large amount of sherds may easily be seen while walking–take care not to step on any pottery and do not take any from the site.
+Yucca House has never been fully excavated, so the site mostly looks the same today as it has for centuries.
+A large number of sherds may easily be seen while walking–take care not to step on any pottery and do not remove any artifacts from the site.

 Other Puebloan sites can be found near Yucca.
 The most intriguing are in the Ute Mountain Tribal Park, which requires a special guide.
 Other sites can be found in nearby Canyons of the Ancients National Monument.